intervene-EU-H2020/synthetic_data/README.md

 ![architecture diagram](diagram.jpg)

 HAPNEST has been designed to be highly scalable for large synthetic data generation.
-For example, we have used HAPNEST to generate 1 million genotypes and corresponding phenotypes for 6 superpopulations and over 6.8 million variants in less than 12 hours (32GB RAM, 8 threads per machine).
+For example, we have used HAPNEST to simulate genetics data and corresponding phenotypes for 1 million individuals for 6 superpopulations and over 6.8 million variants in less than 12 hours (32GB RAM, 8 threads per machine).
 We have made this synthetic dataset publicly available for download at {TODO link to dataset}.

 This software tool was developed by members of [INTERVENE (INTERnational consortium of integratiVE geNomics prEdiction)](https://www.interveneproject.eu/).
 If you would like to cite this software, please refer to our manuscript {TODO our preferred citation}.